Home Articles The Rise of Contemporary Vernacular Architecture

 Credit: New Gourna Village | World Monuments Fund (wmf.org)

 2. B.V.
 Doshi’s Sangath Architect’s Studio, India — Reflecting the traditions of his home country, India, Doshi’s architecture combines a modern vernacular aesthetic with indigenous building techniques.
-His studio, Sangath, uses vaulted roofs and sunken spaces that mimic the traditional Indian baoli (stepwells), contributing to natural cooling and showcasing a brilliant example of bioclimatic design.
-Doshi, who studied under Le Corbusier, became one of the foremost practitioners of the vernacular style architecture merged with modernism — an approach that earned him the Pritzker Architecture Prize in 2018.
+His studio, Sangath, uses vaulted roofs and sunken spaces that mimic the traditional Indian baoli (stepwells), contributing to natural cooling and presenting a remarkable example of bioclimatic design.
+Doshi, who studied under Le Corbusier, became one of the foremost practitioners of the vernacular style architecture merged with modernism, an approach that earned him the Pritzker Architecture Prize in 2018.

 BV Doshi Sangath Architects Studio India - vernacular modern architecture with vaulted roofs and stepwell-inspired vernacular design